Table of contents

 - Working time of particular manufacturing operations and how they are ordered,

 - Indication, what is overdue or at risk of being overdue,

-- Wrong sequence of works, unnecessary changeovers;
+- The wrong sequence of works, ill process flow and unnecessary changeovers;

 - Hold-ups, during which employees don’t know what to do;